olin-electric-motorsports/olin-electric-motorsports/README.md

 git pull origin main
 ```

-Next, create your feature branch:
+Next, create your feature branch (only do this once you have a project!):

 ```shell
 git switch -c your-username/feature-name origin/main